The Best Pocket & Folding Knives (Ultimate Guide)

 The Dragonfly is the inheritor of a Spyderco design aesthetic that dates back to 1990.
 At that time the first Delica was introduced which provided a compelling combination of light weight, single-handed opening and affordability.
 Over the years Spyderco have elaborated on details through both the Delica and related designs like the Dragonfly but the basic notions have remained the same.

 The Dragonfly is a beautifully balanced compact knife that anyone who requires a high quality all-purpose blade will appreciate.
 That blade is fashioned from Japanese VG-10 stainless steel that is capable of holding a razor sharp edge for an extended period.
 While the blade is a modest length the ergonomics of the knife ensure you’ll get the most from it.
 The handle comes in either matte black or our personal favorite, grey.
-Opening and closing is made smoother and easier by way of phosphor bronze washer and the clip is both simplicity and versatility combined.
+Opening and closing are made smoother and easier by way of phosphor bronze washer and the clip is both simplicity and versatility combined.
 Inside, dual skeletonized steel liners buttress structural integrity while keeping the weight down.
 We love Spyderco products as you may have noticed.
 They make some of the most visually arresting folding pocket knives around and are constantly upping their game to stay abreast of current material trends.
 When it comes to design trends they don’t just keep up, they set the bar for others to clear.
 The Dragonfly is the result of many years of refinement and improvement and is one of the 10 best folding pocket knives you can currently buy.

 The TAC Force TF-705 Tactical Knife exhibits the best of both worlds: leading edge design and incredible affordability.
 But it’s more than just a cheap knife.
 It’s an inexpensive all-purpose blade that displays a high degree of versatility and functionality.
-We would have been fine if TAC Force had decided to pass on the Swiss Army Knife accoutrement (bottle opener and glass breaker) but who knows?
+We would have been fine if TAC Force had decided to pass on the Swiss Army Knife accouterment (bottle opener and glass breaker) but who knows?
 There may come a time when such things actually come in handy (like those tiny, tiny scissors on the SAK).

 That said there’s a lot to praise about the TF-705 including its thin, compact nature, its compelling visuals, its one handed operability and its surefire liner lock mechanism.
 We can see where this folding pocket knife would be an ideal pocket tool for everyone from firefighters to rescue workers to dedicated do-it-yourselfers.
 The makers here have squeezed every last penny out of their design and manufacturing budgets and as such this is a knife most people would imagine costs many times what it actually does.
 The TAC Force Assisted Opening Tactical Folding Pocket knife (say that 3 times fast) series TF-705 is a slick looking piece of everyday kit that will provide hobbyists, do-it-yourselfers and professionals a simple, effective and incredibly affordable knife with which to augment their tool set.
 It’s not going to last a lifetime the way top of the line pocket knives will but it should provide several years of effective service for less than the cost of a bucket of fried chicken.
 And it won’t clog your arteries to boot!

-Our 2nd Best Bang for your Buck knife and the last on our list of 10 best folding pocket knives is the Kershaw Cryo Knife.
+The last on our list of 10 best folding pocket knives is the Kershaw Cryo Knife.
 Not sure exactly why it’s called a “cryo” as it doesn’t provide you the ability to store things cryogenically but who are we to quibble with the marketing department?
 The fact is this may be the best looking knife you’re going to find at the low end of the price spectrum, but it’s not all looks either.
 The Kershaw Cryo knife employs state of the art design and is engineered to exacting tolerances all the way around.
 Deployment of the blade is fairly effortless and feels sure and secure every time.

 The quad carry clip makes toting the Cryo around a painless affair and if you tire of clipping it hither and yon simply slip it into your pocket and get on with your day.
 The Cryo knife feels like a much more expensive knife and handles like one too.
 Whether you’re splicing wires, cutting wallpaper or boning fish you’ll be able to complete your task with ease and confidence.
 If you’ve had your eyes set upon a Rick Hinderer knife for some time but were reluctant to pony up the green necessary, the Kershaw Cryo knife may be your best opportunity to secure one since Hinderer himself collaborated on the design of the Cryo.
 The Cryo, while it won’t let you store your body in cryo sleep, will allow you to perform a variety of everyday projects large and small.
 It’s the kind of tool you won’t realize you need until you realize you need it.
 Kershaw has gone to great lengths to find ways to provide you the most for your hard-earned money and they’ve succeeded spectacularly.
 The Cryo is comfortable, functionality is smooth and trouble free, the knife is beautifully balanced and the price is right.
-A Best Bang for your Buck knife if we ever saw one.

 Pocket Knife Buyers Guide